timli421/rcos-status-updates/fall_2018/Week_10.md

  ## This Week's Plan

- > This week I will prepare for the presentation.
+ > This week I will prepare for the presentation, and p

  ## Anything Blocking?
 > No.